batiste/django-page-cms/doc/placeholders.rst

 Changing the widget of the common placeholder
 =============================================

-If you want to just redefine the widget of the default :class:`PlaceholderNode <pages.placeholders.PlaceholderNode>` without subclassing it, you can just you create a valid Django Widget that take an extra language paramater::
+If you want to just redefine the widget of the default :class:`PlaceholderNode <django_gerbi.placeholders.PlaceholderNode>` without subclassing it, you can just you create a valid Django Widget that take an extra language paramater::

     from django.forms import Textarea
     from django.utils.safestring import mark_safe
-    from pages.widgets_registry import register_widget
+    from django_gerbi.widgets_registry import register_widget

     class CustomTextarea(Textarea):
         class Media: